Hanfeng-Lin/COOKIE_scripts/README.md

 If you use this code or the COOKIE-Pro method in your research, please cite our publication:

-Lin, H., Yang, B., Ding, L., Holt, M. V., Jung, S. Y., Zhang, B., Wang, M. C., & Wang, J. (2024).
+Lin, H., Yang, B., Ding, L., Yen-Yu, Y., Holt, M. V., Jung, S. Y., Zhang, B., Wang, M. C., & Wang, J. (2025).
 COOKIE-Pro: Covalent Inhibitor Binding Kinetics Profiling on the Proteome Scale. *Journal Name*, Volume(Issue), pages.
 [DOI]

 ## System Requirements